 My writing buddy system is improving.
 Alex, a consistent go to buddy, is also submitting her book to agents and publishers.
 We recently met at the Blue Butterfly Cafe in El Segundo to concentrate.
 Alex has a long list of requirements of where she likes to focus and concentrate and the Blue Butterfly fit all of them: outdoors, quiet guests, not too much wind and spacious.
 We both showed off our different Excel spreadsheets of our current projects and the progress we have made the past few weeks.
 My Excel list included the publishing houses where I have submitted my book and her Excel was all of the agents she has submitted to.
 The funny part of our meeting was that I spent the time submitting to an agent and Alex spent her time submitting to a publisher.
 We are both going to have to create new Excels for our latest endeavors.

-I am happy with my progress over the past several months.
-Although this is a very sad moment and the suffering does not look like it will wane anytime soon, this is a time we can spend looking at ourselves and determining what we find valuable and meaningful is imperative in times of crisis.
-Yo Yo Ma addresses the role of artists during COVID-19 in a PBS Canvas interview from July 31 that this is a time when musicians, poets and painters can reflect on why and for whom they make art.
-Part of building our collective resilience in this crisis, Ma says is “making sure that no matter what you do you’re trying to do something in the service of others.”
+Although this is an extremely sad moment and the suffering does not look like it will wane anytime soon, looking at ourselves and determining what we find valuable and meaningful is imperative in times of crisis.
+Yo Yo Ma addresses the role of artists during COVID-19 in a PBS Canvas interview from July 31.
+He states that this is a time when musicians, poets and painters can reflect on why and for whom they make art.
+A quote from the interview about collective resilience and the focus of artists – “making sure that no matter what you do you’re trying to do something in the service of others.”